Thomascountz/thomascountz/_posts/2021-02-21-arduino-tone-for-esp32.md

 }
 ```

 In this example, a major C scale is played while holding each note for 0.5 seconds.
 The `BUZZER_CHANNEL` argument is optional.
-In the case of an ESP32, there are 16 PWM channels which can generate independent waveforms which need to explicitly assigned to any PWM-capable pin.
+In the case of an ESP32, there are 16 PWM channels which can generate independent waveforms which need to be explicitly assigned to any PWM-capable pin.

 Here is the equivalent scale programmed using `ledcWriteNote()`.